huynguy-db/arcion-docs/content/docs/targets/target-setup/SQLServer.md

 {{< hint "info" >}}
 #### For Arcion self-hosted only
-You can store your connection credentials in AWS Secrets Manager instead of putting them in plain form in the connection configuration file.
-In that case, you can tell Replicant to retrieve those credentials.
-For more information, see [Retrieve credentials from AWS Secrets Manager]({{< ref "docs/security/secrets-manager" >}}).
+You can store your connection credentials in a secrets management service and tell Replicant to retrieve the credentials.
+For more information, see [Secrets management]({{< ref "docs/security/secrets-management" >}}).
 {{< /hint >}}

 The following is a sample connection configuration: